How to Use a Fitness Newsletter to Increase Gym Member Loyalty

 2. Special events

-If you regard your gym as a close-knit, fitness-oriented community, you’ll want to hold plenty of special events to help members build relationships with one another.
-While these events can be promoted on your Facebook page, a brief overview should also be provided in your newsletter.
-This can easily be accompanied by linking to Facebook events or website-based registration forms.
+If you want your gym business to foster a close-knit, fitness-oriented community, you’ll want to host events to help members get to know one another.
+While these events can be promoted on your Facebook page or other social channels, using email to promote an event is a great way to encourage attendance.

 Another option: providing brief recaps from recent events.
 These can feature pictures of attendees and festivities with an overview of how many people attended and which activities they participated in.
 Email subscribers who neglected to join the last event may be more inclined to get involved when they see the fun they missed out on.